top of page

 INTRODUCTION

-The nativity scene conceived by St. Francis of Assisi in Greccio in 1223 turns 801.
-Celebrate the eight-hundred first anniversary of its first representation and don't miss the opportunity to experience the tradition through our nativity scene, set up at the Church of San Francesco d'Assisi in Cosenza!
+The nativity scene conceived by St. Francis of Assisi in Greccio in 1223 turns 802.
+Celebrate the eight-hundred-second anniversary of its first representation and don't miss the opportunity to experience the tradition through our nativity scene, set up at the Church of San Francesco d'Assisi in Cosenza!

 The main objective of this portal is to involve everyone in the timeless story of the Nativity, a fascinating tradition that transcends generations and embodies the values of compassion, humility, and love.
 The Nativity scene encapsulates the very essence of Christmas: the celebration of hope and the miracle of birth, prompting us to reflect on the deeper meanings woven into this timeless work of art.

-This platform is a heartfelt tribute to my father, Mario Parise, and the exceptional group of volunteers and friends from the neighborhood.
+This platform is a heartfelt tribute to my father, Mario Parise, who passed away in May 2025 after a serious illness, and to the exceptional group of volunteers and friends from the neighborhood.
 It is also a tribute to dear friends Mr. Filippo Caruso and Mr. Salvatore Marcello, artistic assistants, and Mr. Giuseppe Mucci, chief electrician, who will always remain in our hearts.

 A heartfelt thank you goes to Mr. Claudio Leone and Mr. Giuseppe Biamonte, who for decades collaborated with Mario Parise and others in creating numerous nativity scenes.
 A special thanks also goes to the seasonal collaborators Mr. Franco Tucci, Salvatore Laratta, and Marcello Cucunato for their commitment and dedication.